zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Nanda!"]
+"[Blessed One: "Nanda!"]
 Any of these sandmen and brahmins, they say that there is purity in seeing and hearing,

 also said that there is purity in virtue of precept and prohibition, and that